-The evaluation process consists of multiple phases that each includes an initial eligibility review and a thorough technical review.
-Rigorous technical reviews are conducted by reviewers that are experts in the subject matter of this Call for Teams.
+Technical reviews are conducted by experts in the subject matter of this Call for Teams.
 Ultimately, the EEF and the University of Wuppertal will consider the recommendations of the reviewers, along with other considerations such as program policy factors, in determining which applications to select.

-7.1 Criterion 1: Technical Innovation and Design (Weight: 25%)
+7.1 Criterion 1: Competence and Innovation (Weight: 25%)